mastodon/documentation/content/en/admin/optional/object-storage.md

 #### `S3_MULTIPART_THRESHOLD`

-Objects of this size and smaller will be uploaded in a single operation, but larger objects will be uploaded using the multipart chunking mechanism, which can improve transfer speeds and reliability.
+The maximum size (in megabytes) of objects that will be uploaded in a single operation.
+Objects above this threshold will be uploaded using the multipart chunking mechanism, which can improve transfer speeds and reliability.

-Default: `15` (megabytes)
+Default: `15`

 #### `S3_PERMISSION`

 Defines the S3 object ACL when uploading new files.
+When using an S3-compatible object storage backend, it is recommended to use a backend with ACL support, as it allows Mastodon to quickly improve the security of private data.

+{{< hint style="danger" >}}
 Use caution when using [S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) and turning on the `BlockPublicAcls` option, as uploading objects with ACL `public-read` will fail (403).
-In that case, set `S3_PERMISSION` to `private`.
+In that configuration you should set `S3_PERMISSION` to `private`.
+{{</ hint >}}

 Default: `public-read`

 {{< hint style="danger" >}}
 Regardless of the ACL configuration, your S3 bucket must be set up to ensure that all objects are publicly readable but not writable or listable.
 At the same time, Mastodon itself should have write access to the bucket.
-This configuration is generally consistent across all S3 providers, and common ones are highlighted below.
+This configuration is generally consistent across all S3 providers.
 {{</ hint >}}

 #### `S3_BATCH_DELETE_LIMIT`